Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Results

 \subsubsection{Convergence criteria}

-Convergence of the computations of cross-sections \( \sigma^{\text{PB;PS}}_{j_1''\leftarrow j_1'}(E)\) (Eq. \eqref{eq:section}) and associated rates is difficult to ensure, requiring trials and errors for tuning computational parameters such as NSTEPS (see \autoref{sec:dynamics}) to carry out dynamical computation, given the scarce literature on the topic.
-Several parameters are to be set: \textsl{(i)} the total amount of \ce{CO2} rotational levels, which amounts here to the maximum value of $j_1$; \textsl{(ii)} the values of $j_2$, describing the rotational dynamics of \ce{H2}; \textsl{(iii) }the actual integration parameters for the Riccatti scheme (see \autoref{tab:param_dyn}), in particular $R_{max}$; \textsl{(iv)} the largest value of total angular momentum $J$ in the sums of equations \eqref{eq:section} \& \eqref{eq:section2}.
+Convergence of the computations of cross-sections \( \sigma^{\text{PB;PS}}_{j_1''\leftarrow j_1'}(E)\) (Eq. \eqref{eq:section}) and associated rates is difficult to ensure, requiring trial and error for tuning computational parameters such as \textsc{nsteps} (see \autoref{sec:dynamics}) to carry out dynamical computation, given the scarce literature on the topic.
+Several parameters are to be set: \textsl{(i)} the total amount of \ce{CO2} rotational levels, which here amounts to the maximum value of $j_1$; \textsl{(ii)} the values of $j_2$, describing the rotational dynamics of \ce{H2}; \textsl{(iii) }the actual integration parameters for the Riccatti scheme (see \autoref{tab:param_dyn}), in particular $R_{\rm max}$; \textsl{(iv)} the largest value of total angular momentum $J$ in the sums of equations \eqref{eq:section}.
 Also, \autoref{fig:convergenceFigure} shows the $J$ behavior of the convergence for the sums in Eq.\eqref{eq:section}.
-Furthermore, in order to converge the rates $k_{f\leftarrow i}(T)$, for $T\lesssim 800$~K, $E\approx 1900$~\wn\,must be reached.
-We computed the dynamics from $10\leq E \leq 1900 \mwn$, with steps increasing from $5 \;\text{to}\; 100\, \mwn$ .
+In order to converge the rates $k_{f\leftarrow i}(T)$, for $T\lesssim 800$~K, $E\approx 2300$~\wn\,must be reached.
+We computed the dynamics from $10\leq E \leq 2300 \mwn$, with steps increasing from $5 \;\text{to}\; 100\, \mwn$ .

-Modeling dynamics with H$_2$ is way more problematic.
-For ortho-H$_2$, limiting to $j_2=1$ is a reasonable approximation, as we \emph{do not} explicitly include ro-vibrational transitions \cite{2012PhRvA..86b2705D}.
-In contrast, for para-H$_2$ an inclusion of the $j_2=2$ levels should be investigated.
-However, the number of coupled states for each $\left|j_1, j_2, j_{12}\right>$ level (Appendix, section \ref{sec:notations}) goes from 1 to 4, resulting in computational effort multiplied by more than one order of magnitude and also hitting the fast memory barrier.
-Approximation schemes will be needed to overcome this problem for high $j_1$, high $E$ computation necessary for precision computations.
+Properly computing dynamics with H$_2$ is substantially difficult.
+For ortho-H$_2$, limiting to $j_2=1$ is a reasonable approximation, as we \emph{do not} explicitly include ro-vibrational transitions \citep{2012PhRvA..86b2705D}.
+In contrast, for para-H$_2$, an inclusion of the $j_2=2$ levels should be investigated.
+However, the number of coupled states for each $\left|j_1, j_2, j_{12}\right>$ level (Appendix, section \ref{sec:notations}) goes from 1 to 5, resulting in more than an order-of-magnitude increase in computational cost while approaching practical memory limitations.
+We therefore adopted an approximation frequently employed in the calculation for rotational inelastic rate coefficients \citep{faure_rotational_2024,wiesenfeld2022quenching}.

+For the temperature range examined here ($T\gtrsim 40$ K), the detailed description of the $j_2>1$ scattering is no longer needed.
+We thus approximate all $j_2>0$ sections to the one with $j_2=1$, and use the relevant weight for the ratio $\rho(T)=n_{\ce{H2}(j_2>0)}(T) / n_{\ce{H2}(j_2=0)}(T)$.
+For {T=296 }K, at equilibrium, $\rho=0.866$.
+We use this ratio to present the results in \autoref{fig:PBvsM}.
+For the temperature dependence, a proper varying $\rho(T)$ is employed.
+A full analysis of the $j_2$ dependence at moderate $j_1$ and $T$, for the $\ce{CO-H2}$ system, was used in \cite{Thibault:2000aa}, to calibrate pressure cross sections and pressure broadening coefficients.